Skip to Content

 Residency, Internal Medicine, University of Iowa Hospitals and ClinicsFellowship, University of California, San FranciscoFellowship, University of Texas Medical School, Houston

 Biosciences Graduate ProgramInterdisciplinary Graduate Program in GeneticsInterdisciplinary Graduate Program in InformaticsInterdisciplinary Graduate Program in Molecular and Cellular BiologyInterdisciplinary Graduate Program in NeuroscienceInterdisciplinary Graduate Program in Translational BiomedicineMedical Scientist Training Program

-The Welsh laboratory emphasizes three main areas.
-The first is understanding the biology of cystic fibrosis (CF), a common lethal genetic disease.
-Cystic fibrosis is caused by mutations in a gene that encodes the CFTR chloride channel.
-Welsh and his colleagues are learning how the CFTR chloride channel is regulated, how it forms a chloride pore in the cell membrane, and how mutations disrupt its function.
-They also focus on the pathogenesis of cystic fibrosis lung disease, learning how the loss of CFTR causes bacterial airway infections and inflammation that destroy the lung.
+The Welsh laboratory emphasizes research in two main areas.
+The first is understanding the biology of cystic fibrosis (CF), a common lethal genetic disease, and developing new treatments.
+Cystic fibrosis is caused by mutations in the gene that encodes the CFTR anion channel.
+Welsh and his colleagues are learning how the CFTR anion channel is regulated and how mutations disrupt its function.
+They also focus on the pathogenesis of cystic fibrosis lung disease, learning how the loss of CFTR causes the bacterial airway infections and inflammation that destroy the lung.
 To test key hypotheses, they developed a porcine model of cystic fibrosis that develops all the hallmarks of the human disease.
 Their studies of this model are providing a new understanding of the disease and are aiding the development of novel therapies.
 The lab also studies the molecular biology and physiology of changes in brain pH and the effect on acid sensing ion channels and neural function.
 They are particularly interested in understanding the bases of fear memory and how that memory might be altered to treat people with PTSD.

 Copyright © 2011 The University of Iowa.
 All Rights Reserved.